isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 If there are conditions imposed on the approval of your general exemption, these conditions will be indicated in your official email notification of approval.
 Alternatively, you may login to <a href="https://go.gov.sg/exemptionstatus" target="_blank">https://www.gobusiness.gov.sg/exemptions</a> to check your exemption application for any conditions to your approval.

-For the status of your application, please click <a href="https://go.gov.sg/exemptionstatus" target="_blank">here</a>.
 You will be allowed to continue operations if the status of your general exemption is reflected as either “approved” or “permitted”.

 #### **2. The website reflects that my exemption application is still processing.
 What should I do?**
 Your application is being processed.
 Please check back on your application status in the next 2 to 3 days.
 You will also receive an official email notification to inform you if your application is approved or rejected.